 - The value we deliver must exceed what we charge for our target customers

 - Our target customers are not one-time theme purchases, but life-long partners to whom we provide constant value in return for services that enable them to run the best food blogs in the world

 - We value all constructive feedback from customers and factor it into our decision making

-- We’re not the right fit for all people, and will actively transition away customers who stray too far from our principles so that we can pursue excellence for the remaining customers
+- We’re not the right fit for all people, and will actively transition away customers who stray too far from our principles so that we can pursue excellence for our core customers

 - We target the middle 80% of the market, which is food bloggers looking to make $100 to $50,000/month from food blogging